-Whether you need to pay for prom or need assistance with purchasing uniforms the Lamar Business Office is here to help.
-Students will use SchoolPay to make purchases on campus.
-Most activities require that you have your SchoolPay receipt to pick up your items (yearbook, uniforms in the school store, tickets to events, etc.).
-At the beginning of the year students are asked to complete a socioeconomic survey which will help us help you!
-If you need assistance making any payments or purchases through Lamar email lamarhstexanshisd@gmail.com.
+Whether you need to pay for Prom or need assistance with school fees, the Lamar Business Office is here to help.
+Students will use SchoolPay or cash/money order to make purchases on campus.
+Most activities require that you have your SchoolPay or Cash receipt to pick up your items (yearbook, Athletic Insurance, tickets to events, etc.).
+At the beginning of the year students are asked to complete a socioeconomic survey which will help us, help you!
+If you need assistance making any payments or purchases at Lamar, email lamarbusinessoffice@houstonisd.org